 For a day filled with food, fresh air, and family fun, few places can offer more than Chattanooga’s beautiful and diverse Riverwalk.
-Stretching about 13 miles along the southern banks of the Tennessee River, with additional legs stretching into Chattanooga and beyond, the paved path lets you immerse yourself in nature, culture, and cuisine all in one family-friendly adventure.
+Spanning 16.1 miles along the southern banks of the Tennessee River, with additional legs stretching into Chattanooga and beyond, the paved path lets you immerse yourself in nature, culture, and cuisine all in one family-friendly adventure.
 With a variety of restaurants and activities dotted along its length, you can spend a fabulous day exploring the Riverwalk no matter the season of your visit.

-Visitors can rent bikes from one of the Chattanooga bike share program’s several convenient docking stations to ride alongside the river.
-The Riverwalk also has two boat ramps for launching onto the Tennessee River.
+The Riverwalk has two boat ramps for launching onto the Tennessee River.
 Bring your own watercraft or rent them from L2 Outside near Coolidge Park or Rock/Creek on Amnicola Highway.
 If you’re feeling more adventurous, Adventure Sports Innovation rents all sorts of electric equipment like eFoil surfboards, electric paddleboards, and water bikes.

 For many, a Riverwalk adventure starts near the Tennessee Aquarium.
-From its location on Broad Street, you can make a pitstop to splash around in the fountain at Ross’s Landing Park before heading uphill toward the Bluff View Art District and the main part of the Riverwalk.
+From its location on Broad Street, you can travel south through Chattanooga’s industrial path (think: scrapyards, old foundry sites, and manufacturing businesses) or uphill to the Bluff View Art District towards a secluded, scenic section of the Riverwalk.

 Food and Drinks

-A latte from Rembrandt’s Coffee House is a great way to get in gear for your grand day on the Riverwalk.
-The quaint Euro-style coffee shop is at the heart of the art district, which is also home to Tony’s Pasta Shop and Trattoria, where you can indulge in some authentic Italian cuisine.
+A latté from Rembrandt’s Coffee House is a great way to get in gear for your grand day on the Riverwalk.
+The quaint Euro-style coffee shop is at the heart of the Bluff View Art District, which is also home to Tony’s Pasta Shop and Trattoria, where you can indulge in some authentic Italian cuisine.
 While there, you’re likely to follow your nose into the Bluff View Bakery for a loaf (or two!) of freshly made artisan bread.
 After winding your way north along the Riverwalk for about a mile, you’ll encounter the famed Boathouse Rotisserie and Raw Bar, Chattanooga’s iconic riverfront seafood restaurant.
 Across the street, stop in at Tanasi Brewing & Supplies to sample a variety of handcrafted brews.
-If you head South, check out Scottie's on the River for great food and drinks with a spectacular riverfront view.
+If you head South from the Tennessee Aquarium, check out Scottie's on the River for great food and drinks with a spectacular riverfront view.

 Another of the Riverwalk’s shining offerings is the array of amenities found along its many miles like the Bike Chattanooga stations (rent a standard or e-bike to ride the whole Riverwalk).
-The paved surface makes it accessible for anyone, old or young, while its great length makes challenges available for those who seek them.
-Seven handicap-accessible restrooms are along the path and they’re all equipped with water fountains and flush-toilets.
-The entire path is lighted and patrolled by security 24 hours a day.
-Every half-mile is marked with a bronze fish embedded in the middle of the path, and every mile is marked with a unique sculpture, so it’s easy to know where you are and how far you’ve come.
-You’ll also find picnic tables, shelters, playgrounds and no fewer than six fishing piers, three of which are handicap accessible.
-If the natural scenery and landscaping isn’t enough, you can admire the sculptures and public artwork that have recently been installed at Blue Goose Hollow along the Riverwalk.
+The paved surface makes the Riverwalk accessible to anyone, regardless of age or ability, while its great length makes challenges available for those who seek them.
+Seven handicap-accessible restrooms are along the path, and they’re all equipped with water fountains.
+The entire path is lighted and patrolled by security 24 hours per day.
+Every half mile is marked with a bronze fish embedded in the middle of the path, and every mile is marked with a unique sculpture, so it’s easy to know where you are and how far you’ve come.
+You’ll also find picnic tables, shelters, playgrounds and about six fishing piers, three of which are handicap accessible.
+If the natural scenery and landscaping isn’t enough, you can admire the sculptures and public artwork at the Blue Goose Hollow trailhead along the Riverwalk.